-The following curricula list requirements for each associate's degree program offered in the Regional Campuses.
+The following curricula list requirements for each Associate's Degree program offered in the Regional Campuses.

-Descriptions of courses for programs offered only at the Regional Campuses are marked with an asterisk () in the courses section of this Catalog.
+Descriptions of courses for programs offered only at the Regional Campuses are marked with an asterisk (\) in the Course Descriptions section of this Catalog.